Differential Scanning Calorimetry

 Heat Flow measurements from -180°C up to 2400°C

 The Differential Scanning Calorimetry (DSC) is the most popular measurement thechnique to detect endothermic and exothermic transitions like the determination of transformation temperatures and enthalpy of solids and liquids as a function of temperature.
 Therefore the sample and reference are maintained at nearly the same temperature throughout the experiment and the heatflux will be measured.

-Because Linseis has many years of experience in constructing Differential Scanning Calorimeter, we have been able to meet highest demands for each request from research / development and quality controlwith with our DSC PT1000, DSC PT1000 HiRes, DSC PT1000 High Pressure and DSC PT1600 Series in a temperature range from -150°C to 1750°C and a pressure range from vacuum up to 300 bar.
+Because Linseis has many years of experience in constructing Differential Scanning Calorimeter, we have been able to meet highest demands for each request from research / development and quality control in a temperature range from -180°C to 2400°C and a pressure range from vacuum up to 300 bar.

 The LINSEIS Differential Scanning Calorimeter (DSC) have a unsurpassed performance:

-- Unsurpassed sensitivity – for detection of melts and weak transitions
+- Highest sensitivity – for detection of melts and weak transitions

 - Benchmark resolution – precise separation of close lying events